-The amount allocated for the budget support component is EUR 60 000 000.00.
+The amount allocated for the budget support component is EUR 135 000 000 and for complementary support is EUR 0.

-This amount is based on the commitment of the partner country to allocate national budget resources (including EU budget support) to mitigate the socio-economic impact of the crises and on the forecast of the macro-fiscal impact of the increase in gas prices carried out by Moldova.
+This amount is based on the commitment of the partner country to allocate national budget resources (including EU budget support) to mitigate the socio-economic impact of the crises and on the forecast of the macro-fiscal impact of Russia's military aggression against Ukraine increase in gas prices carried out by Moldova.